UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

     - Scattered stone-slots that give money/points
     - Start with 1 pink-slot in the middle
     - Start with 1 rulebender-slot in the middle
+    - Start with 1 guardian-slot in the middle
     - Start with destroy-slot instead of sell-slot

 - Remove 4-ball

+- New item: Interdimensional-eye: Subtracts 50 Bonus, Earns +4 mult

 - Make L-Ball better and more exciting; (its really boring currently)